charlottegiseleweil/pdm_report/src/05_Tool.md

 Feedback repeatedly noted the **engaging** aspect of this tool, underlining the enthusiasm stemming from the interactive features.
 It was suggested that such as tool would improve the stakeholder's engagement and interest in the project.

-Overall, the feedback was extremely positive, the tool was qualified to be "a great step forward", and led suggestions and most frequently to request for generic capabilities, adaptable to any dataset similarly formatted.
+Overall, the feedback was very positive, the tool was qualified to be "a great step forward", "immediately useful" and led suggestions and most frequently to request for generic capabilities, adaptable to any dataset similarly formatted.

 The needs previously identified appear to be fulfilled by the conceived design.
 Visualization of tradeoffs between objectives is facilitated with the parallel coordinate plots and the trade-off frontiers in the scatterplots.
 Comparison of portfolios is allowed by the different maps displaying upon user's choice: the portfolios themselves, the modal portfolio of selected subset, the footprint or the agreement.
 Assessment of uncertainty in the input parameters can be explored with the sliders, allowing to view results for specific parameters values.
 The overall interactive dashboard with multiple dynamic linked views helps global understanding and engages users, by giving them great flexibility.
 The goal of the prototype seems achieved, as it led to calls for further development of a generic tool along the same lines.